KaiNorberg/Electric_OS/README.md

 Add more GUI objects?
 Write more comments.
 Create own stack in the kernel.
-Add -Wall and fix all warnings.
-Implement Shutdown using UEFI.
 Add list for sata devices.

 Implement Tetris.